 Aluminium can be introduced into the body through vaccines and immunotherapy.
 Granulomas may appear as persistent subcutaneous nodules some months after injection.

 Granulomas are a rare side effect of insulin injections containing zinc.
-They presents as sterile furuncles (boils), which later heal with atrophic scarring at the injection site.
+They present as sterile furuncles (boils), which later heal with atrophic scarring at the injection site.

 Talc (hydrous magnesium silicate) is found in many antibiotic and dusting powders and may cause granulomas if these powders are applied to open wounds.
 Talc granulomas are erythematous papules or nodules that can take years to appear.
 Reported sites include the umbilicus of infants, amputation stumps, injection sites and the inguinal area.

-Retained suture material can be responsible for an inflamed wound site a few weeks after a cutaneous surgical procedure.
-A fistula to the skin surface may form and the suture may be ejected from the skin (spitting sutures).
+The retained suture material can be responsible for an inflamed wound site a few weeks after a cutaneous surgical procedure.
+A fistula to the skin surface may form, and the suture may be ejected from the skin (spitting sutures).
 Natural materials, such as gut, are more likely to 'spit' than monofilament nylon.